-This article was written by Skant Gupta and Joel Perez in Oracle OTN.
+This article was written by Skant Gupta and Joel Perez in Oracle OTN

-Create the new Cloud Database Service
+Create the Oracle Data Guard in Cloud Database Service

 a) Login to your Oracle cloud services account, go to the “Oracle Database Cloud Service” page and create a new service.

 If you want to read rest to the article, go across this link : Oracle Data Guard in Database Cloud